Battery Disconnects 101

 Battery Disconnect for One-Wire Alternator

 To take the guesswork out of this installation, we’ve developed a full line of Master ON/OFF Add-on Kits.
 These are available for both our Standard and Deluxe Battery Relocation Kits and are offered in 4, 2 and 1/0 AWG sizes for alternators of all sizes.
-At CE Auto Electric Supply, you can purchase everything you need:

 • Battery Relocation Kit (choose Standard or Deluxe)